Pic: Bindhaas Madhavi, CC BY-NC-ND 2.0

 What can I do?

-First you have to get some practical experience – so ask family members to show you, attend a course and/or join a local group – try your local community centre, WI (although don’t be intimidated if you’re a man; this is the 21st century – women can build houses, men can sew), google the name of your town plus sewing groups or craft clubs.
+First you have to get some practical experience – so ask family members to show you, attend a course and/or join a local group – try your local community centre, WI (although don’t be intimidated if you’re a man; this is the 21st century – women can build houses, men can sew), search online for the name of your town plus sewing groups or craft clubs.
 You can get needles and cotton from your local sewing / sewing supplies / fabric shop, and you can ask if they have classes at the same time.
 Ask family members if they have stashes of fabric or old dresses etc. for you to work on.
 The older generation can be a mine of useful information, and they might be very happy to have the opportunity to pass on skills.

 When it comes to getting yourself a sewing machine, you really have to use it first to see if it suits you.
 So it’s either a case of finding someone to let you have a go on their machine, or attending a course where you can try different machines.
 If you’re buying a new machine, check that it’s strong and sturdy – it should be an investment for life.
 A ‘bargain’ new machine may be broken in a year’s time.
 It’s best to invest in something that’s going to last.